axyz/perfect-layout/README.md

 </script>
 ```

+*N.B.* Please note that this is only an example on how to use the `perfectLayout` function.
+The jQuery plugin is not to be used in production as it do not provide any
+crossbrowser optimization, at the time of writing it should however correctly
+work on the latest chrome and firefox browsers on linux.

 For custom behaviour give a look at the [jqueryPlugin.js](https://github.com/axyz/perfect-layout/blob/master/jqueryPlugin.js)
 and use it as a starting point to generate the desired DOM nodes.

 the data field can be used to populate the images with any needed metadata
 you may need and is probably a good idea to provide it from your backend.

+## Changelog

+## [v1.1.0]
+### Added
+- margin option

+## [v1.0.0]
+### Initial Release